A Natural Guide To Living Through Menopause

 If you are reading this (maybe even experiencing a hot flash as you read), we are sure the very last thing that you need is a definition of what menopause is!

 However, if you should be in need of a definition then here goes….
-Menopause is defined as a period when awomann stops menstruating due to the decrease in ovarian hormone production that happens naturally as women age.
+Menopause is defined as a period when a woman stops menstruating due to the decrease in ovarian hormone production that happens naturally as women age.

 In the US, the average age of the onset of menopause for women is 51 years and varies between the ages of 40 to 58 years, with an average age being 47.5.
 The menopausal journey can take a number of years and very often begins with differences in the length of the menstrual cycle.